Hallucinogenic persisting perception disorder, or HPPD, can develop as a result of long-term use and abuse of hallucinogenic drugs.

 Testing may be necessary to rule out these potential causes.
 If a history of psychedelic drug use is known, HPPD may be diagnosed correctly.

 Currently, no cure for HPPD is effective in the treatment of all individuals who are struggling with the disorder.
 Medications have been identified as effective in helping some people manage pseudo flashbacks caused by HPPD.

-Some of the medications that are effective in treatment include:
+Some of the HPPD medications that have been found to be effective in treatment include: